The Truth... What is it?

 no special reference

-Abba warm and informal familiar name of address
+Abba God: old "street Hebrew" Aramaic warm and informal familiar name of address

 no special reference

-the Triune God a designation indicating His simultaneous existence as the Father, the Son, and the Holy Spirit
+the Godhead Trinity: a designation indicating His simultaneous existence as the Father (God), the Son (Jesus), and the Holy Spirit.

 the Trinitarian Yahweh